When does MARA registration open and when does it close?

 Does MARA provide lift tickets?

 No. Season passes and daily lift tickets must be purchased from Mt.
-Ashland themselves.
+Ashland directly.

 What is the Mandatory MARA Registration Meeting?

-For the 2021 season the parent meeting will be via Zoom, TBA.
+For the 2022 season the parent meeting will be an informational video, TBA.

-MARA will have a mandatory MARA parent meeting, usually during the week leading up to the first training weekend.
+MARA hosts a mandatory parent registration meeting, usually during the week leading up to opening weekend.
 This meeting is an opportunity for new and returning MARA families to get together, have some pizza, and learn about the upcoming season.
 It is also where you will complete registration.
 Please come prepared to fill out waivers, provide deposit checks and sign up for your volunteer hours so your child can receive their MARA jacket.
 This way your child will be good to go for their first day of training.

-If you cannot make the Registration Meeting, registration can be completed during the morning of your child’s first day of training, usually starting at 9:30 AM.
+If you cannot make the registration meeting, registration can be completed during the morning of your child’s first day of training, usually starting at 9:00 AM.
 MARA jackets, if still available, will be distributed once registration is completed.
 Your registered athlete(s) may then join MARA for the afternoon session.

 What is the minimum age and the minimum skills required to participate in MARA.